simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 .. _cfg=model-check/replay:

-Replaying buggy execution paths out of the model-checker ........................................................
+Replaying buggy execution paths from the model checker ........................................................

-Debugging the problems reported by the model-checker is challenging: First, the application under verification cannot be debugged with gdb because the model-checker already traces it.
-Then, the model-checker may explore several execution paths before encountering the issue, making it very difficult to understand the outputs.
+Debugging the problems reported by the model checker is challenging: First, the application under verification cannot be debugged with gdb because the model checker already traces it.
+Then, the model checker may explore several execution paths before encountering the issue, making it very difficult to understand the outputs.
 Fortunately, SimGrid provides the execution path leading to any reported issue so that you can replay this path out of the model checker, enabling the usage of classical debugging tools.

-When the model-checker finds an interesting path in the application execution graph (where a safety or liveness property is violated), it generates an identifier for this path.
+When the model checker finds an interesting path in the application execution graph (where a safety or liveness property is violated), it generates an identifier for this path.
 Here is an example of output: